🔥Factbox: U.S. lawmakers who tested positive for the coronavirus🔥

 Senator Rand Paul

-The Kentucky Republican said on Sunday that he had tested positive for COVID-19 and was in quarantine.
+The Kentucky Republican said on March 22 that he had tested positive and was in quarantine.
 He said he was asymptomatic and feeling fine and was tested out of an abundance of caution.
 He had been in the Senate and using the gym there in the days before he received his positive result.

 Representative Mario Diaz-Balart